- Why does Google use an auction to determine the ads that appear on my pages?

 - What factors impact on the ad auction?

-As you may know, Google AdWords advertisers on the Google Display Network submit a bid to show their ads on AdSense for content publisher sites.
+As you may know, Google Ads advertisers on the Google Display Network submit a bid to show their ads on AdSense for content publisher sites.

 The ad auction is used to select the ads that will appear on your pages and determine how much you’ll earn from those ads.
 In a traditional auction, interested bidders state the maximum price that they're willing to pay to buy a specific item.
 Similarly, our ad auction allows advertisers to state the price that they're willing to pay for clicks on ads or for impressions served on AdSense pages.